Overview of Uveitis

 Posterior uveitis: Any form of retinitis, choroiditis, or inflammation of the optic disk

 Infrequently, systemic drugs cause uveitis (usually anterior).
-Examples are sulfonamides, pamidronate (an inhibitor of bone resorption), rifabutin, and cidofovir.
+Examples are sulfonamides, bisphosphonates (inhibitors of bone resorption), rifabutin, and cidofovir.

 Symptoms and signs may be subtle and vary depending on the site and severity of inflammation.

-Anterior uveitis tends to be the most symptomatic, usually manifesting with
+Anterior uveitis tends to be the most symptomatic (especially when acute), usually manifesting with

 Signs include hyperemia of the conjunctiva adjacent to the cornea (ciliary flush or limbal injection).
 Slit-lamp findings include keratic precipitates (WBC clumps on the inner corneal surface), cells and flare (a haze) in the anterior chamber (aqueous humor), and posterior synechiae.
 With severe anterior uveitis, WBCs may layer in the anterior chamber (hypopyon).